JunchengDong0421/SakanaRM/README.md

 successfully completes;
 - Among match types, "exact" means tags selected match exactly those of a paper, "inclusion" means tags selected match a subset of those of a paper, and "union" means tags selected match one of those of a paper;
+- The display name is the identity of a user shown to others, and it is unique with a maximum length of 150 characters;
+- Length limits (unit: characters): username: 150, password: 128, email: 254, first name: 150, last name: 150;

 ## Developer's Guide
 **Note:** Whenever you make any changes to your data models (in any *models.py*) or add new applications to **INSTALLED